AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ##### 8.4.1 Expression SFINAE with `decltype`

-It’s not always easy to find out and formulate the right expression to SFINAE out function templates for certain conditions.
+It's not always easy to find out and formulate the right expression to SFINAE out function templates for certain conditions.